chenaaron3/PeterPortal/README.md

+Dependencies:
+    Do these once:
+    - pip install beautifulsoup4 selenium
+    - Install selenium Chrome driver (https://sites.google.com/a/chromium.org/chromedriver/downloads)
+        - add executable to PATH (https://selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference)
+    Do these after every pull:
+    - yarn install

 Basic Workflow:
 Generate Class JSON -> Deploy the Class JSON Data to ElasticSearch -> View the Webpage on React

 How to Generate Class JSON:
 1. Run Scraper.py
+2. View the json named ics_courses.json at the project root directory

-How to Locally Deploy Data to ElasticSearch
+How to Locally Deploy Data to ElasticSearch:
+1. Add the following lines to the bottom of your 'path-to-elasticsearch/config/elasticsearch.yml' file. http.cors.enabled : true
+http.cors.allow-origin : "*"
+http.cors.allow-methods : OPTIONS, HEAD, GET, POST, PUT, DELETE http.cors.allow-headers : X-Requested-With,X-Auth-Token,Content-Type, Content-Length
-1. Start the ElasticSearch instance by running the elasticsearch.bat file
+2. Start the ElasticSearch instance by running your 'path-to-elasticsearch/bin/elasticsearch.bat' file
-2. Run elasticdemo.py
+3. Run elasticdemo.py

-How to Locally View Webpage on React
+How to Locally View Webpage on React:
 1. Run yarn start
+2. Start searching classes on the searchbar

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).